10 Crime-Thriller Books Like The Guest List

 7. Night Film

-The story follows a journalist named Scott who blackballed himself in the industry after speaking out against the cult horror filmmaker named Stanislas Cordova.
+The story follows a journalist named Scott who blackballed himself in the industry after speaking out against the cult horror filmmaker Stanislas Cordova.
 Cordova’s daughter has recently been found dead.
 It is being ruled as a suicide, but Scott does not believe that all is as it seems.

 Moreover, this book is a mixed media where you will often come across web pages and newspaper articles, all of which add to the story.
 Scott was very selfish, and his priorities were totally out of whack.
 But the secondary characters were unexpectedly very charming and kept the story going.